 Our inclusive ethos and approach to creating our RE curriculum offer means that we have thought about how children can demonstrate their learning in a way that is accessible for all.
 Pupil Voice is one of the ways that we ensure learning is sticking and that the curriculum is achieving our aims.
 We believe that if children have become skilful and knowledgeable religiously, morally and spiritually, they will be able to articulate their ideas and understanding with confidence.
 Pupil Voice is an important tool in assessing whether children have made progress.

 Children present their understanding of RE learning in various ways: through high-quality written outcomes and art pieces; through the use of drama, or through class discussions, debates and presentations.
 We hold sharing assemblies following a themed day so that each class can share with the whole school their learning and knowledge gained.
-Throughout the year, opportunities are planned in for children to show their understanding of what has been taught.
+Throughout the year, opportunities are planned in for children to show their understanding of what has been taught with clear end points identified for each religon studied.
 Children have learning journeys which show their progress throughout the curriculum, and displays are created around school to celebrate learning which has taken place.
 We also have a whole school SMSC book which shows a snapshot of the learning taking place around school.
 All these examples provide opportunities for children to recall, discuss and enthuse about Religion Education within Horn’s Mill.
 Examples taken from the SMSC book can be seen below.

 If you have any further enquiries relating to the RE curriculum, please email Mrs Hulse on firstname.lastname@example.org